 While I love the way fresh cut flowers can brighten up a room, I’ve never done much more than trim the stems and throw the whole bunch in a vase of water.
 I assumed that anything more than that would be too time-consuming and tedious, but I was so wrong!
 Creating an easy flower arrangement is something I’m confident just about anyone can do.

 On a recent trip to Walmart’s headquarters in Bentonville, Arkansas, I learned how to create this easy flower arrangement.
 The folks from Nature’s Flowers walked a group of us through the process, giving us lots of helpful tips along the way.

 I love how my holiday-themed arrangement turned out!
 Using the red and green Twizzlers candy in the bottom is so unexpected and makes for a fun and festive look.

-The great thing about this method is that you can easily adapt it for centerpieces to fit any occasion.
-Above you can see some of the other items that my fellow Walmart Moms used -- apples, fresh cranberries, citrus fruits, the possibilities are endless.
+The great thing about this method is that you can easily adapt it for arrangements to fit any occasion.
+Above you can see some of the other items that my fellow Walmart Moms used — apples, fresh cranberries, citrus fruits…The possibilities are endless!

 Speaking of floral foam, make sure that what you’re using is the wet floral foam, not to be confused with the foam used for faux flower arrangements.
 Wet floral foam is designed to absorb and hold the water, keeping your arrangement fresh and beautiful.

-To start you’ll need to find a vase that’s on the taller side and a bowl that will fit snugly in the top.
+To start, you’ll need to find a vase that’s on the taller side and a bowl that will fit snugly in the top.
 I found this vase at Walmart, and these Great Value Twist & Store containers fit perfectly in the top.
-This is a one-time investment that can be used over and over again, but you may already own something that’s suitable, so shop your home first!
+This is a one-time investment that can be used over and over again.
+But you may already own something that’s suitable, so shop your home first!

 This arrangement only took about 15 minutes to complete.
-While that’s longer and a little more involved than just tossing the flowers in a vase, it’s so much prettier and more impressive for a special occasion!
+While that’s longer and a little more involved than just tossing the flowers in a vase, it’s SO much prettier and more impressive for a special occasion!